Have you ever wished you could help your child be more friendly.

 For children who are not naturally this way it can be really tough to see it come so easy to someone else and find it so tricky yourself.

 It can be lonely without friends.
+Teaching kids to make friends is really important.

 But can we help children develop friendliness or is it purely a natural thing?